Our aim

 Fruit Rescue started in 2023 from a Leadership Great South Coast community project.
 It was inspired and supported by The Hidden Orchard, a similar program in Ballarat.

-Our first harvest will be the summer of 2023/24 and we look forward to updating the community on our progress.
+We’re now in our second season and look forward to updating the community on our progress.

 Our supporters and partners